Neo-noen/shrimp/README.md

 # shrimp

 The `shrimp` module is a light weight data store handling module.
-It currently is in it's very early stages of development, therefore might be missing some features or diverse choices of data stores.
+It currently is in it's very early stages (this is a lie, I am never finishing this) of development, therefore might be missing some features or diverse choices of data stores.
 `shrimp` only supports JSON file datastores as of now.

 # Key features: